skip to content

 normalising the reflexes of a-stems with final <h>

-The approach is the same as that taken with the wa- and wo_-stems.
-Principles 3 & 4 are applied, to offer the simplest route for beginners.
-The upshot is that while OE a-stems with final <h> have a dual stem, their reflexes in the core grammar of eME, have a single stem:
+The approach is the same as that taken with the wa- and -stems.
+The nom sg and acc sg forms have a final <h>, while all other forms lose that <h> when the inflectional ending is added.
+We can apply principles 3 & 4 to the reflexes of these nouns to remove that stem alternation in the core grammar of eME, and offer the simplest route for beginners.
+The upshot is that while OE a-stems with final <h> have a dual stem, their reflexes in the core grammar of eME, have a single stem.
+The approach is as follows:

-1. we start with a noun paradigm that exhibits stem alternation, e.g. wealh we_ales or slo_h slo_s;
+1. we start with a noun paradigm that exhibits stem alternation, e.g. walh nom sg wales gen/pl or wóh nom sg wós gen/pl;

-2. in a pre-1250 text we find a form which removes the stem alternation for either the nom sg or gen sg or pl; e.g. walh nom sg > wale nom sg and slo__s gen sg > slo__ges pl;
+2. in a pre-1250 text we find a form which removes the stem alternation for either the nom sg or gen sg or pl; e.g. walh nom sg > wale nom sg and dat > wóge dat;

-3. via principle 3 the stem levelling of one form (e.g. gen sg) is extended to the remaining form (e.g. pl) within the paradigm; so slo__ges gen sg is extended to slo__ges pl;
+3. via principle 3 the stem levelling of one form (e.g. dat sg) is extended to the remaining form (i.e. gen/pl) within the paradigm; so wóge dat is extended to wóges gen/pl;

-4. courtesy of principle 4, the paradigm levelling of the majority of a-stems with final <h> can be extended to the remaining two words in that group; e.g. the wale wales pattern is extended to sele seles and slo__h slo__ges to farh farges;
+4. courtesy of principle 4, the paradigm levelling of the majority of a-stems with final <h> can be extended to the remaining two words in that group; e.g. the wale wales pattern is extended to sele seles and wóh wóges to farh farges;

 Thus we have: